About the Graduate Student Assistance Fund

 Disbursement of Award Funds

-Approximately 1–2 weeks after approval notification, the approved award amount will be disbursed to the UO student account (visible in Duckweb).
+Approximately 1–2 weeks after approval notification, the approved award amount will be disbursed to the UO student's account (visible in Duckweb).

 The award funds first will be applied to meet any outstanding balance on the student’s account.